biku1998/ques-genie/README.md

 Create questions that sparks curiosity from anything in minutes ✨

-## Input sources for MVP

-- web link
-- pdf files
-- text files
-- paste text directly

 ## Todo

-- [ ] API to extract topics from
-  - [ ] A website link
+- [ ] setup auth flow with supabase (sign up and sign in)
-  - [ ] Uploaded text or pdf file
-  - [ ] Pasted text in the text area
+- [ ] setup supabase such that created_by is automatically populated
-- [ ] API to regenerate or generate more topics from the give text and past generated topics
-- [ ] API to create
+- [ ] create session feature on frontend and connect it with backend
-  - [ ] Mcq questions
-  - [ ] Checkbox questions
-  - [ ] Fill in the blanks questions
+- [ ] support for semantic text chunking and storing that in db for a session
-  - [ ] Ordering questions
-  - [ ] Match the following questions